 Higher Education Career Advisors Pilot (HECAP)

-The Higher Education Career Advisors Pilot Project (HECAP) involves Workforce Service Areas/Local Workforce Investment Boards partnering with public school districts to assist high school students in choosing careers and the education and training required for those careers.
+The Higher Education Career Advisors Pilot Project (HECAP) involves Workforce Development Areas/Local Workforce Development Boards partnering with public school districts to assist high school students in choosing careers and the education and training required for those careers.

-Chapter 1 of 2015 Special Session Law appropriated $250,000 per year in State Fiscal Years (SFY) 2016 and 2017 for pilot programs in the Workforce Service Areas (WSAs) to combine career and higher education advising.
-This appropriation followed a successful Higher Education Career Advisors Pilot Project (HECAP) during SFY 2014-2015 in four WSAs: Rural Minnesota CEP, Northeast Minnesota, Stearns Benton Employment and Training Council and Hennepin-Carver WSA.
+Chapter 1 of 2015 Special Session Law appropriated $250,000 per year in State Fiscal Years (SFY) 2016 and 2017 for pilot programs in the Workforce Development Areas (WDAs) to combine career and higher education advising.
+This appropriation followed a successful Higher Education Career Advisors Pilot Project (HECAP) during SFY 2014-2015 in four WDAs: Rural Minnesota CEP, Northeast Minnesota, Stearns Benton Employment and Training Council and Hennepin-Carver WDA.

 The HECAP addresses the following goals:

 - Assist high school students in selecting a career of interest to the student and a post-secondary path to prepare for that career;

 - Provide effective career counseling and labor market information to the region’s youth and families in collaboration with school counselors;

 - Build on the work of the Local Workforce Development Boards in identifying strategic industries and high-growth, in-demand occupations;